 Well, that’s my mini-guide to Amsterdam.
 I hope if you’re planning to go there you’ll find some of it useful.
 And please let me know of any good places you find!

-You can now download this article on to your smartphone or tablet with GPSmyCity app and for a small fee read it offline and receive GPS directions with a city map – great for when you’re exploring Amsterdam!
+You can now download this article and others on Amsterdam on to your smartphone or tablet with GPSmyCity app.
 Click here for link.